rsocket/rsocket/Protocol.md

 ### Request Response

 1. RQ -> RS: REQUEST_RESPONSE
-1. RS -> RQ: RESPONSE with NEXT and COMPLETE
+1. RS -> RQ: RESPONSE with COMPLETE

 or

 1. RQ -> RS: REQUEST_RESPONSE
-1. RS -> RQ: RESPONSE with ERROR
+1. RS -> RQ: ERROR

 or

 1. RQ -> RS: REQUEST_RESPONSE
-1. RQ -> RS: RESPONSE with CANCEL
+1. RQ -> RS: CANCEL

 Upon sending a response, the stream is terminated on the Responder.